SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 * it is not easily extensible, if in future we need more states
-* in the current model, for each target state, we need a command, where for the proposed model, we have a parameter set_mode instead, which takes whe same number of values
+* in the current model, for each target state, we need a command, where for the proposed model, we have a parameter op_mode instead, which takes whe same number of values
 * in the current model, we do not have the information of the wanted final state.
 As long as there is only one client, this seems not important.
 But with multiple clients it is a benefit.